-The judge will then decide:
+The judge will then decide that either:

-- that you and your spouse have agreed to get back together and dismiss the divorce case; or
+- you and your spouse have agreed to get back together and dismiss the divorce case; or

-- that you and your spouse have not gotten back together and that the marriage is “irretrievably broken.”
+- you and your spouse have not gotten back together and that the marriage is “irretrievably broken.”
 In this case, the judge will grant the divorce.1

-Note: Another reason that the judge could dismiss a divorce petition is if your or your spouse claim, and the judge believes, that the person who filed for the divorce was convinced to file by fraud or coercion.1
+Note: Another reason that the judge could dismiss a divorce petition is if you or your spouse claim, and the judge believes, that the person who filed for the divorce was convinced to file by fraud or coercion.1

 1 R.C.W. § 26.09.030